GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

         return images.get_serving_url(blob_key)
     ```

-1. In `main.py`, in the `PhotosHandler`, in the `get` method, fetch all `ThumbnailReferences` from Cloud Datastore in reverse date order.
+1. Fetch all `ThumbnailReferences` from Cloud Datastore in reverse date order.
 Create an ordered dictionary, calling upon the `get_thumbnail_serving_url` helper function, with the thumbnail serving urls as keys and the `thumbnail_references` as values.
 Include the dictionary in `template_values`, to be written to the appropriate HTML file.
+Do this in `main.py`, in the `PhotosHandler`, in the `get` method.

     ```py
     thumbnail_references = ThumbnailReference.query().order(